SWSkov/getsheetmusic/README.md

 # getsheetmusic
-This script attempts to find the highest rated sheet music from IMSLP using input from a song found on your computer.
+This script attempts to find the highest rated sheet music from IMSLP using artist/track name input from an mp3 file